IBM-Bluemix-Docs/mass-data-migration/getting-started.md

 {{site.data.keyword.mdms_full}} helps you move terabytes to petabytes of data into {{site.data.keyword.cloud_notm}} in a fast, simple, and secure way.
 This tutorial shows you how to request your migration device by using the {{site.data.keyword.cloud_notm}} infrastructure portal.
 {: shortdesc}

-Interested in trying upcoming {{site.data.keyword.mdms_short}} features?
-You can preview service enhancements and help us improve by participating in the {{site.data.keyword.mdms_short}} beta program.
+Interested in trying new {{site.data.keyword.mdms_short}} features and usability improvements?
+You can preview upcoming service enhancements by participating in the {{site.data.keyword.mdms_short}} beta program.
 To find out more, see [Getting access to beta]().
 {: tip}

 ## Before you begin